gymin97/my_first_web/README.md

-# my_first_web
+# Django Web Site
-A simple website make Django.
+This is a simple website made of Django.
 You can create, read, update, and delete posts.